OSISSMAIGS/Valiance/README.md

 7. Go to Github and merge your branch with main

 ---
-Copyright © 2024 Sekbid Multimedia Website Asteration
+Copyright © 2025 Sekbid Multimedia Website Valiance